 #2 Driveway Drive-In Movie

 Watching a driveway drive-in movie is a memorable treat on a summer evening.
 Consider inviting other children in your neighborhood to attend + you may even want to build “cars” out of cardboard boxes for the children to use as movie seats.

 In order to make sure things go smoothly, research what equipment you need ahead of time so that you can have everything ready.
 In particular, research the equipment you need to project the movie properly so that it can be seen easily.

-You might need a screen + a special projector that could be purchased or rented from home-supply or electronics stores.
-To make the night truly festive, serve classic cinema treats, like pizza, popcorn, slushies or candy + include some healthy options, too.
+You might need a screen + a special projector that could be purchased or rented from home supply or electronics stores.
+To make the night truly festive, serve classic cinema treats, like pizza, popcorn, slushies, or candy + include some healthy options, too.

-#3 Scavenger Hunt
+#3 Local Scavenger Hunt

 A scavenger hunt for children usually has a time limit of 15 or 20 minutes + teams are given a list of 10 to 15 items to find or things to do.
-To keep things simple, create the list from things that you already have in your backyard.
+To keep things simple, create a list of things that you already have in your backyard.
 For example, the team may need to find a smooth leaf or a pink flower.
 The team that finds the most items is declared the winner + awarded a small prize.